Natural Baby Life logo (480 x 130)

 Some babies can experience acid reflux (gastrointestinal reflux), which can be tricky to identify.
 Reflux occurs when the contents of the stomach (in baby’s case, milk, or formula) back up into the esophagus.

-Babies who have reflux may also experience crying or fussiness during and after feeding, excessive or forceful spit up or vomiting, refusing to eat, crying or arching back when placed on back after feeding, and even weight loss.
+Babies who have reflux may also experience crying or fussiness during and after feeding, excessive or forceful spit up or vomiting, refusing to eat, crying or arching when placed on their back after feeding, and even weight loss.

 Sweet